1.5 Hours / 1.5 CEs

 • Allied professionals involved in threat assessment and risk management

-• Corporate security and workplace safety teams
+• Corporate security and workplace safety team members

 • Human resources professionals